Flower Basket Craft

 Celebrate May Day and the beauty of spring with a charming basket of handmade paper blooms!
 Little hands get a good workout pinching and twisting tissue paper squares to create the pretty flowers, helping to build dexterity and fine motor skills.
 Plus, this basket of flowers makes an adorable gift to brighten any room.

 - Tissue paper, various colors cut into 3-inch squares

 - 1-inch wide ribbon, any color, cut to 15 inches long

 - Disposable bowl

 What You Do:

-- Help your child to cut 1" slits on opposite sides of the paper plate, about 1" from the edge.
+- Help your child to cut 1-inch slits on opposite sides of the paper plate, about 1 inch from the edge.

-- Show her how to weave one side of the ribbon through one of the slits.
-Have her repeat this on the other side.
+- Show her how to weave one side of the ribbon through one of the slits and repeat on the other side.
 Pull the ribbons taut so the lengths are even when matched up over the front of the plate.

 - Pour a small amount of glue into the bowl.

 - Encourage her to choose a tissue paper square, pinch it in the center, and twist it into a flower.